 ‘We in Finland are known for our “guts” and determination.
 We even have a word for it – "sisu".
 We have it in our stomachs.
 It’s what gets us past the finishing line, despite the odds.
 In my sport, however, sisu is not enough.
 I have to rely on high-performance technology and team-work – the kind I’ve come to appreciate since joining the Alfa Romeo Racing Team.
 Most of all, though, there has to be sheer passion!
 Richard Mille has powered his own engine for years with all three of these,– guts, technological prowess and above all fun.
 That’s why I am more than happy to be at the wheel with the ground-breaking RM 50-04 on my wrist.’

-Crowned world champion in 2007 after being vice world champion in 2003 and 2005, 39-year-old Kimi Räikkönen is a seasoned veteran on the 2019 stage.
-At the Singapore Grand Prix, the so-called “Iceman” had the chance to take his 307th start.
+Crowned world champion in 2007 after being vice world champion in 2003 and 2005, 39-year-old Kimi Räikkönen is a seasoned veteran.
+At the 2019 Singapore Grand Prix, the so-called “Iceman” had the chance to take his 307th start.
 Yet further evidence of the driver’s exceptional longevity, who over the course of his 18-year career has made 103 podium finishes, coming first on 21 occasions.
 Now more focused on the pleasure of driving, he has entirely rethought his approach to Formula 1: ‘From now on, I consider F1 to be a hobby,” confides Kimi.
 “I no longer feel the same pressure and I can just have fun at the wheel.
 That’s what I enjoy doing, even if I’m still concentrated on doing my best to achieve the result that the car deserves.’
 Kimi’s legendary reserved disposition, his ability to keep his cool under any circumstances—which earned him his nickname—, his reflexes and his finesse remain just as impressive as ever.
 Appointed Sports Ambassador in 2017 in Finland, he is currently Finland’s most decorated Formula 1 driver, ahead of the great Mika Häkkinen.

 Richard Mille has supported Alfa Romeo Racing Team since 2018, so Kimi first entered the Richard Mille world when he was signed by the Swiss manufacturer in 2018.
 Sauber Motorsport AG is a Swiss motorsport engineering company, founded in the 1970's by Peter Sauber.
 His CV is unusual to say the least.
 If things had gone according to plan, Peter would today be running his parents’ traffic light business.
 But the ambitious young man got the green light to set up Sauber C1 (the C stands for Christiane, his wife) in his parents' basement.
 He progressed through hill-climbing and the World Sportscar Championship to reach Formula One in 1993.
 In 2017, Sauber F1 Team signed a multi-year technical and commercial partnership with Alfa Romeo, returning the Italian car manufacturer to F1 after an absence of more than 30 years.